openstack-infra/zuul/doc/source/admin/components.rst

 best to pause and wait for all currently running jobs to finish before stopping it.
 To do so run ``zuul-executor pause``.

-To stop the executor immediately, aborting all jobs (they may be relaunched according to their retry policy), run ``zuul-executor stop``.
+To stop the executor immediately, run ``zuul-executor stop``.
+Jobs that were running on the stopped executor will be rescheduled on other executors.

 To enable or disable running Ansible in verbose mode (with the ``-vvv`` argument to ansible-playbook) run ``zuul-executor verbose``